 For over 10 years, the European Union has been Morocco's strongest partner in terms of technical and financial support on migration.
 The EU and Morocco concluded in 2013 a Mobility Partnership Agreement.
-Cooperation also takes place through regional dialogues under the Rabat process and through the African Union
+Cooperation also takes place through regional dialogues under the Rabat process and through the African Union.

-The EU has committed since 2014 €232 million to support Morocco in better managing migration in addition to the over €1 billion to assist the country on equitable access to social services, democratic governance, the rule of law and mobility, job creation and sustainable and inclusive growth.
+The EU has committed a total of €238 million since 2014 to support Morocco in better migration management, both through the EU Emergency Trust Fund and its bilateral cooperation instruments.
+This is in addition to the over €1 billion invested over the same period, which aims to assist the country in improving equitable access to social services, democratic governance, the rule of law and mobility, job creation and sustainable and inclusive growth.

-Socio-economic integration: Over 2,200 migrants have received information and training in job search and entrepreneurship skills and 400 refugees and migrants secured funding for their own entrepreneurship projects.
-1,400 minor migrants have benefited from schooling and 600 migrants (40% female) attended literacy classes.
+Socio-economic integration: over 2,200 migrants have received information and training in job search and entrepreneurship skills and 240 entrepreneurship projects for refugees and migrants have been funded, including the creation of 10 start-ups.

-Institutional support and capacity building: The EU has been providing substantial support to Morocco in planning and managing migration policies, including the National Strategy for Immigration and Asylum adopted in 2014 to integrate migrants, and to develop sustainable return and reintegration systems.
+Institutional support and capacity building: the EU has been providing substantial support to Morocco in planning and managing migration policies, including the National Strategy for Immigration and Asylum adopted in 2014 to integrate migrants, and to develop sustainable return and reintegration systems.
+More than 100 members of the Moroccan institutions have been trained on the legislative and institutional framework related to the rights of migrants.

-Protection and rights: More than 2,000 minor migrants received information on their rights and have access to social services.
+Protection and rights: more than 2,000 minor migrants received information on their rights and have access to social services.
 Over 7,400 vulnerable female migrants were provided with social, medical and psychological support.
 Projects have been launched to help with integration, legal empowerment of migrants and the fight against discrimination.